P0300Misfire

 Common causes

-- Faulty spark plug wires (on older vehicles)
+• Faulty spark plug wires (on older vehicles with distributor or wired ignition)

-- Low compression from worn piston rings or valves
+• Low compression from worn piston rings, damaged valves, or a compromised head gasket

 Symptoms you might notice